victordejong/spamcallblockingapps-analysis/applications/stopmijbellen/README.md

 ## Network

 No interesting data on startup.
+Does not check incoming calls with an online database.